 It’s the software

 To truly optimize a building’s performance, one has to look at its systems holistically.
 Start by understanding its theory of operation.
 Building usage characteristics (office, hospital, museum), space design (closed offices, open floor plans), and mechanical design all have an impact.
-The software controls must reflect these building needs, and are critical to delivering a comfortable and healthy work environment while simultaneously lowering maintenance costs due to fewer service calls.
+The software automation must reflect these building needs, and are critical to delivering a comfortable and healthy work environment while simultaneously lowering maintenance costs due to fewer service calls.
 But they are rarely implemented properly and completely.

-Modern buildings are capable of being programmed to operation optimally all day, every day.
+Modern buildings are capable of being automated to operation optimally all day, every day.
 IDS can help you design and specify new buildings that work as intended, or help you fix the automation in your existing facilities.

 Call us to find out how we can help you.